Gealach Úr

 sky to earth,

-earth beside sea,
+earth within sea,

 strength in each.